Carnot heat engine: The Carnot engine and Rudolf Diesel

 In 1892 Rudolf Diesel patented an internal combustion engine inspired by the Carnot engine.
 Diesel knew a Carnot engine is an ideal that cannot be built, but he thought he had invented a working approximation.
-His principle was unsound, but in his struggle to implement it he developed the practical engine that bears his name.
+His principle was unsound, but in his struggle to implement it he developed a practical Diesel engine.

 The conceptual problem was how to achieve isothermal expansion in an internal combustion engine, since burning fuel at the highest temperature of the cycle would only raise the temperature further.
 Diesel's patented solution was: having achieved the highest temperature just by compressing the air, to add a small amount of fuel at a controlled rate, such that heating caused by burning the fuel would be counteracted by cooling caused by air expansion as the piston moved.
 Hence all the heat from the fuel would be transformed into work during the isothermal expansion, as required by Carnot's theorem.